 - As of 2011 the estimated population for the district of Braintree was 147,514 which accounts for approximately 10% of the county's estimated population. - Braintree District has experienced a higher population growth at 11.33% than the county, the region and England as a whole with 6.39%, 8.55% and 7.39% respectively. - In 2011, the largest proportion of the population in Braintree District was aged 25-49.
 There was approximately the same number of under 16 year olds to those aged 65 plus (males) and 60 plus (females). - The projected population is predicted to increase annually within the district.
 In 2026 the population is predicted to be 171,800. - In 2010, Braintree was ranked as the 212th out of the 354 Local Authorities (LAs) in England (1 being most deprived).
 This shows a worse level of comparative deprivation across LAs in England than the 2007 rankings. - Across Essex, serious deprivation is most prevalent in terms of 'Barriers to housing and services' and 'Education, skills and training'.
-In Braintree District 25.72 of 84 small areas are seriously deprived with regards to 'Barriers to housing and services', and 22.73 are seriously deprived with regards to 'Education, skills and training', however both of these levels of deprivation show an improvement on 2007 figures. - The only percentage increase between 2010/11 and 2011/12 in the District is in sexual offences at +5%, although this is lower than the Essex average of +7%.
-There has been significant decreases in both burglary and vehicle offences all significantly better than the Essex average.
-Burglary offences are down at -19% compared to an average Essex increase of +7%.
-Theft of a motor vehicle is down at -27% compared to an Essex average of -7%.
-Theft from a motor vehicle is down at -18% compared to an Essex average of +10%.
-Interfering with a motor vehicle offences at -35% compared to the county average of -19%.
-There has also been a reduction in both Robbery Offences and Violence against the person compared to the county average. - In 2011, 73.9% of pupils in Braintree District achieved 5 or more A to C GCSE grades or equivalent.
+In Braintree District 25.72 of 84 small areas are seriously deprived with regards to 'Barriers to housing and services', and 22.73 are seriously deprived with regards to 'Education, skills and training', however both of these levels of deprivation show an improvement on 2007 figures. - All crime in the District has increased.
+The worst icrease is in Domestic Burglary which has increased by 47.2%.
+All figures are worse than the County figures which generally show a decrease although burglary has increased countywide by 11.2%. - In 2011, 73.9% of pupils in Braintree District achieved 5 or more A\ to C GCSE grades or equivalent.
 This is a 14.8% points difference to the 2008 figure indicating improvements in education during this period.
-However the proportion achieving at least 5 A to C grades or equivalent in Braintree is lower than the county, regional and national levels of 79.9%, 78% and 80.8% respectively.
-In contrast the percentage of pupils in the district achieving 5 or more A-G grades in 2009 was higher at 95.6% than the county, regional and national levels. - The population of Braintree District has in general more qualifications than the overall subnational and national populations.
+However the proportion achieving at least 5 A\ to C grades or equivalent in Braintree is lower than the county, regional and national levels of 79.9%, 78% and 80.8% respectively.
+In contrast the percentage of pupils in the district achieving 5 or more A\-G grades in 2009 was higher at 95.6% than the county, regional and national levels.

+- The population of Braintree District has in general more qualifications than the overall subnational and national populations.
 87.9% of the working age population of Braintree District which accounts for 80,300 people are qualified to at least level 1 or higher compared to 82.8% across the UK.
-Level 1 represents foundation GNVQ, NVQ 1 or up to 5 GCSEs at grades A-C. - Braintree has a slightly larger proportion of the population qualified at Level 2 and Level 3 than the county average and a slightly lower percentage than the county at Level 4.
+Level 1 represents foundation GNVQ, NVQ 1 or up to 5 GCSEs at grades A\-C. - Braintree has a slightly larger proportion of the population qualified at Level 2 and Level 3 than the county average and a slightly lower percentage than the county at Level 4.
 However compared to the region and the UK the percentage of qualifications in Braintree District at Level 2 and above is lower than average.